whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 ![](images/wof-browser-tsnet-nextzen.jpg)

 What happened to the [Nextzen](https://nextzen.org) map tiles?
 Were tiles not being displayed because the mobile device in question had [Lockdown Mode](https://support.apple.com/en-us/HT212650) enabled and wouldn't enable WebGL (required to render Nextzen tiles using [Tangram.js](https://github.com/tangrams/tangram))?
-Were tile not being displayed because of [networking or DNS issues](https://tailscale.com/learn/why-split-dns/) in Tailscale?
+Were tiles not being displayed because of [networking or DNS issues](https://tailscale.com/learn/why-split-dns/) in Tailscale?
 Or... was this, instead, an opportunity to solve a completely different problem like adding support for [Protomaps](https://protomaps.com) map tiles to the Who's On First Browser?

 Yes!